How to Fix Docker Container Not Starting: Common Issues and Solutions

 docker pull <image_name>

-- If disk space is the underlying issue, clean up unused resources first:
+If disk space is the root cause, clean up first:

 docker system prune -a

-Be cautious with this command as it removes all unused images, not just dangling ones.
+Be careful with this — it removes ALL unused images, not just dangling ones.

 Docker Daemon Issues